yi-ding-cs/TSception/README.md

 Yi Ding, Neethu Robinson, Su Zhang, Qiuhao Zeng, Cuntai Guan, "TSception: Capturing Temporal Dynamics and Spatial Asymmetry from EEG for Emotion Recognition", under review of _**IEEE Transactions on Affective Computing**_, preprint available at [arXiv](https://arxiv.org/abs/2104.02935)

-It is an end-to-end multi-scale convolutional neural network to do classification from raw EEG signals.
+It is an end-to-end multi-scale convolutional neural network to do classification from EEG signals.
 Previous version of TSception(IJCNN'20) can be found at [website](https://github.com/deepBrains/TSception)

 # Prepare the python virtual environment